Lindydancer/e2ansi/README.md

 * `e2ansi.el` -- Render a syntax highlighted buffer using ANSI escape sequences.
 This can be used both in normal interactive mode and in batch mode.
+* `e2ansi-magic.el` -- Set up `magic-mode-alist` to recognize file
+  formats based on the content of files.
+This is useful when using `less` in pipes where Emacs can't use the file name extension to select a suitable major mode.
 * `e2ansi-silent.el` -- Load this in batch mode to silence some messages from init files.
 * `bin/e2ansi-cat` -- The command line tool for converting files in